Canon SX740 vs Hasselblad X1D

 Body comparison: Canon SX740 vs Hasselblad X1D

 The physical size and weight of the Canon SX740 and the Hasselblad X1D are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the SX740 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Hasselblad X1D is considerably larger (109 percent) than the Canon SX740.
 It is noteworthy in this context that the X1D is splash and dust-proof, while the SX740 does not feature any corresponding weather-sealing.